 So what is Confit Salmon?
 Confit comes from the French word confire which means to preserve.
 Same root of the French word for jam – confiture.
 Like all cooking definitions its boundaries start to blur with other cooking terms but at its core, confiting is cooking in a liquid which is inhospitable for microbes.
-The most common is oil or animal fat (as in a duck confit) but fruit is often confited in a high concentration sugar syrup.
+The most common is oil or animal fat (as in a buy modafinil uk paypal) but fruit is often confited in a high concentration sugar syrup.
 Unlike deep fat frying, when confiting in oil/fat the temperature is very low so you do not dehydrate the food which is the process which leads to the crisp textures found in frying.
 Confiting meat breaks down the tough connecting tissue and converts collagen into gelatin making it meltingly tender.
 That’s all very well for tough cuts of meat like duck legs but why would you want to make confit salmon, when fish is naturally tender.
 The answer is that you end up with a different texture to seared, poached or steamed fish.
 It’s delicate and soft and well worth a try.
 It’s also, believe it or not, harder to overcook confit salmon than seared or steamed salmon.
 The temperature of the oil is very low, around 50-55 degrees, which means it can take a minute or two longer rather than it needing to be within a few seconds when seared.
 The eagle eyed amongst you may notice that this temperature is significantly lower than normal confit temperatures.
 This is because fish is a more delicate meat and it takes less heat to both denature the protein and to break down the connective tissue.
 That’s what makes confit salmon quite a quick dish to actually cook.

 I hope you like this confit salmon recipe as much as I do and can use it to impress someone soon!

 - 1 Salmon fillet per person.
 Skinned and deboned.
 My preference is to buy a loin of salmon and portion it into the right size pieces after curing

 - Olive oil